-Having considered all of the applications and regulations detailed above together with any representations received the Scottish Ministers may:-
+Having considered the environmental information, in conjunction with any representations received, the Scottish Ministers may:-

 Fair Processing Notice

-If you have any queries or concerns about how your personal data will be handled, contact MS-LOT by email at: firstname.lastname@example.org or by post to The Scottish Government, Marine Scotland Licensing Operations Team, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB.
+A full privacy notice can be found at: http://www.gov.scot/Topics/marine/Licensing/marine/PrivacyNotice.
+If you are unable to access this, or you have any queries or concerns about how your personal information will be handled, contact MS-LOT at: email@example.com or Marine Scotland – Licensing Operations Team, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB.